Public Interest/Public Service Employers

 The PI/PS Office distributes new pro bono postings to students throughout the entire year on a weekly basis.
 Both offices and organizations that already have an established relationship with our office, as well as offices and organizations that are new to the Columbia Pro Bono Program, can submit discrete pro bono projects for posting.

 If you have ideas for student projects, whether they are research-oriented or direct service in nature, please contact the PI/PS Office's pro bono team at [email protected].
-A Pro Bono Program staff member will help you flesh out project specifics and discuss distributing the opportunity to our students.
+A pro bono program staff member will help you flesh out project specifics and discuss distributing the opportunity to our students.
 Interested students will then contact you directly.

 All pro bono projects must meet the following four criteria: